 Licensing Implications in Malta for Crypto Exchange License: How It Works Under MiCA

-This article explains how that framework works, what activities may require authorisation, what the process looks like, and what cost and compliance considerations businesses should expect.
+This article explains how the framework applies in practice, what activities may require authorisation, and what businesses should expect in terms of process, cost, and compliance.

 The concept of a Malta Crypto Exchange License must be understood within the EU’s Markets in Crypto Assets Regulation, which applies across Member States from 30 December 2024.